 Over the years, we’ve been incrementally increasing our income as both of our careers have grown.

-So now we have more of a buffer, and can actually breathe for once.
+So now we have more of a buffer and can breathe for once.

 And because of this, I understand if he is hesitant to cut expenses.

-We went without for so long, I can see how it now feels we’re “owed” something.
+We went without for so long, and I can see how it now feels we’re “owed” something.

 We both are making decent money right now, and he wants to finally enjoy receiving the bounty from all of his hard work.

 I get that.
 I also like to splurge every once in a while.